 Public lecture about Dance your PhD, Simons Center, July 2013

-Six examples of periodic pentagon trajectory families -- so beautiful!
+Six examples of families of periodic paths on the pentagon -- so beautiful!

-My multivariable calculus lectures (new videos every Monday, Wednesday and Friday in spring 2018)
+My multivariable calculus lectures (40 classes from spring 2018)

 How to make sure your bartender is fair